netzgut/ubuntu-setup/README.md

 ## How to use it

 See `setup-example.sh` for how to use it.
-Just add the scripts you want to run.
+Just add the scripts you want the the variable `SCRIPTS`.
 You can override default settings, see a script for the available/needed environment variables.

+## Adding scripts

+The variable `MARKER` _MUST_ be the filename without extension, or the installation check will fail.

 ## License
 MIT.
 See LICENSE.